 Although there is an O-ring seal inside the hub, oils and fine powders can work their way past the seal over time and accumulate in the housing, causing problems with the electrical components.

 Proper cleaning after each use will prolong the life of your Thermapen and help keep you safe from harmful bacteria.
-Note: the casing includes Polygiene BioMaster product protection which reduces opportunities for bacterial/ fungal growth.

 Storing Your Thermapen